 Any normal control can be placed on a slide-in screen.
 In the above example, a static text is shown.

 With the release of WinCC Comfort/Advanced V13 SP1, Siemens added several new features in addition to further stability and bug fixes.
 If you are still using V13 without the service pack, I highly recommend upgrading.
+Feel free to contact DMC with any questions or to get started on your next project.

 Learn more about DMC's Siemens partnership and service offerings.